ACTL4001-T1-2022/github-showcase-page-marbs-consulting/README.md

 A binomial probability model was assumed to determine the probability of coming first in ten years.
 We simplified our assumptions for this calculation because we realised that the were too many factors to assume to make an accurate prediction.
 For example, it is inevitable that players will be changed across all countries and teams, or that large unpredictable macro events may occur (in our current world, examples include the war in Ukraine, coronavirus pandemic etc.).

+#### Methodology used in player selection code
+1) Combined the tournament datasets, merging on player name
+2) Grouped the data by country using the mean of players from the country for each stat
+3) Removed Dosqaly, which had no goalkeeper and removed stats that had no data for at least one country.
+4) Trained a Lasso CV model to avoid overfitting, predicting rank in the 2021 tournament using the country stats.
+5) Obtained the coefficients of the model.
+6) League data from 2021 was used to determine the stat of each player from Rarita.
+7) Determined the 'value' of each player by using the coefficients from the model.
+8) Determined the best players for each position based on the value, with other qualitative factors like age considered.
+9) Used the Lasso model to predict the rank of the team using the selected players.
+10) Variance of the prediction calcualted from the residuals of the regression model.
+11) Probability ranges determined from the error variance.

 ---

 ## Spending on Assembling Team